jcblw/run-in-browser/README.md

 # Run in Browser

-> This is very alpha please come star, follow, or contrib if you are interested

 A simple script that will allow you to run code in a browser and then send back a payload of data.

 RunInBrowser is a function that is a constructor essentially creating a number of differnt run is browser instances each with their own server.
 It takes one argument a options object that will be passed to either the server created for messaging between browser windows or passed to `browser-launcher`.